Visit the CUSE page often for updates on research and funding opportunities!

-At the beginning of each semester, the Director of Undergraduate Studies sends an e-mail to Political Science majors with a list of available research projects and how to apply for them.
+At the beginning of each semester, the Director of Undergraduate Studies sends an e-mail to Political Science majors with a list of faculty needing research assistants and how to apply for them.
 All Political Science majors are eligible to apply.

-Seniors with a 3.55 grade point average are strongly encouraged to consider writing asenior thesis, which makes them eligible for departmental honors at graduation.
+Students with a 3.55 grade point average are strongly encouraged to consider writing a senior thesis, which makes them eligible for departmental honors at graduation.

 The two-semester thesis writing course takes the place of one Writing Seminar and is an excellent opportunity to perform independent research.
 At the end of the year, the department presents awards for the outstanding thesis in each subfield.

-Guided by a faculty mentor, they have been successful in securing funding for their research, especially by applying for Undergraduate Research Opportunity Program (UROP) grants from the Institute for Scholarship in the Liberal Arts.
+Guided by a faculty mentor, they have been successful in securing funding for their research, especially by applying for Undergraduate Research Opportunity Program (UROP) grants from the Institute for Scholarship in the Liberal Arts and the Center for Undergraduate Scholarly Engagement.
 The Department also offers Strake Grants for senior thesis research.
 Applications for the Strake Grant are accepted on a rolling basis.

 Students on the Dean's list may apply for permission to take a Directed Readings course.

 Directed Readings are a good way for students to pursue their interests, especially on topics that may have a more specific focus than a regular course.
 This course involves research on a topic building on the student's interest and previous coursework.
 Students choose a faculty reader with whom to work.

 A Directed Readings course must be approved by the Director of Undergraduate Studies or Advisor and the Undergraduate Dean.